 The adventure that Survivor offers is life changing and I think it really does inspire people to make positive changes in their life.
 And it doesn’t hurt that the story telling is just wickedly entertaining.

 So if nothing else, it’s just a very fun hour of television.

-Kurt Manwaring: There are some college courses that study Survivor.
-When did you first realize this was more than just an entertaining show?
+When did Jeff Probst first realize that Survivor was more than just an entertaining show?